A regularisation approach to causality theory for $C^{1,1}$-Lorentzian metrics: Regularisation techniques

 \begin{remark} \begin{itemize} \item[(i)] From Rem.\ \ref{approxrem} and the above proof it follows that, given a Lorentzian metric of some prescribed regularity (e.g., Sobolev, H\"older, etc.), the inner and outer regularisations $\check g_\eps$ and $\hat g_\eps$ converge to $g$ as good as regularisations by convolution do locally. \item[(ii)] If $g$ is a metric of general pseudo-Riemannian signature, then since $g_\eps$ in Rem.\ \ref{approxrem} depends smoothly on $\eps$, also in this case an application of Lemma \ref{globallem} allows to produce regularisations $\tilde g_\eps$ that are pseudo-Riemannian metrics on all of $M$ of the same signature as $g$ and satisfy (i) and (ii) from that remark. \end{itemize} \end{remark}

 To conclude this section we derive the Gauss lemma for $C^{1,1}$-metrics.
 This result has first appeared (in a more general form) in \cite{M}.
-In the spirit of our approach, we include an independent proof using regularisation methods.
+We include an independent proof\footnote{The original proof which appeared in the published version as well as in arXiv:1310.4404v1--3[math.DG] is incorrect for it wrongly supposes that the map $s\mapsto \exp_p(t(v+sw))$ is a geodesic (line 5 of the proof).
+Here we supply a new proof which is no longer based on regulari\-sing the $\mathcal{C}^{1,1}$-metric but on a careful analysis of differentiability properties of the exponential map, which allows us to directly follow the classical proof.}.

 \begin{Theorem} (The Gauss Lemma) Let $g$ be a $C^{1,1}$-pseudo-Riemannian metric on $M$, and let $p\in M$.
 Then $p$ possesses a basis of normal neighbourhoods $U$ with the following properties: $\exp_p: \tilde U \to U$ is a bi-Lipschitz homeomorphism, where $\tilde U$ is an open star-shaped neighbourhood of $0$ in $T_pM$.
 Moreover, for almost all $x\in \tilde U$, if $v_x$, $w_x\in T_x(T_pM)$ and $v_x$ is radial, then